HamzaBakaran/HamzaBakaran/README.md

 ## About Me

-I am a third-year IT student at Burch University, interested in backend development and DevOps.
+I am a master's degree student at Burch University, interested in back-end development and DevOps.
+Currently, I am working as a DevOps/System Engineer at Ping d.o.o.

 ## GitHub Stats